Men's Peacoat Guide: How to Choose & Style a Pea Coat

 Single-breasted coats have a single row of buttons down the front, while double-breasted coats have two parallel rows of buttons.

 Single-breasted coats are more common and versatile and have a more streamlined and modern look.
 On the other hand, double-breasted coats have a more formal and traditional appearance.
-They often feature peak lapels and have a more structured and tailored fit, while single-breasted coats can vary in their fit and style.
+They often feature peak lapels and have a more structured and tailored fit.

 Can you wear a men's peacoat in different seasons?